How Vibration Amplification Works: Phase, Pyramids

 Most vibration measurement tools produce a number: an overall level, a spectrum, a trend over time.
 VibraVizja® produces something different — a video in which the motion of every visible surface has been amplified to a degree that makes it perceptible to the human eye, at the specific frequencies you select.
 The engineering result is familiar: a frequency spectrum, a resonance frequency, an operational deflection shape.
 What is different is that all of this is extracted from video, without contact, and resolved spatially across the full field of view.

-'Pixel brightness tells you what a surface looks like.
-Phase tells you where it is.
+'Phase tells you where local structures are.
 If you want to measure how something moves, phase is the right signal to track.'

 Step 1 — Decomposing the Image